lambdaprojects/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+   _*Ans.
+Sessions are a simple way of storing data for individual users against a unique session id.
+This can also be used to persist state information between page requests within the same session.*_

 1. What does bcrypt do to help us store passwords in a secure manner.
+   _*Ans.
+Bcyrpt helps us store passwords securely by hashing it.
+It uses hashing algorithm which are one-way functions.*_

 1. What does bcrypt do to slow down attackers?
+   _*Ans.
+Bcrypt generates random bytes called salts and attaches it to passwords before hashing it.
+Even if two users have the same password their hashed value will be different.
+This way, it is difficult to reverse hash passwords using common hashing functions that do not utilize salt.*_

 1. What are the three parts of the JSON Web Token?
+   _*Ans.
+Header, Payload and Signature are the three parts of a JSON web token.*_

 ## Project Set Up